UndefinedPanda/duohome/NOTES.md

     - Events will have predetermined types
     - Event Types will have predefined colours, which the user can customize

+    - Save User Preferences in the database and load on sign in
+        - Calendar Dot Colors, Themes, etc.

 ### Family Schema

     - id
     - name
     - premium_family

 ### FamilyParent Schema

     - id
     - family_id
     - parent_id

 ### Parents Schema

     - id
     - email
     - first_name